Respond to abnormal activity detected by ONTAP ARP

 Beginning with ONTAP 9.11.1, you can modify the retention settings for ARP snapshots. |

-When the ARP warning is issued, respond by designating the file activity in one of two ways:
+When an ARP warning notification is issued, respond by designating the activity in one of two ways:

 -